Clave-EIDEAnalog/pgUI/Tutorial_I_Texts.md

 #### 2.2.- Add a text you want to be shown.
 Needless to say, by using pygame you can show texts without using pgUI.
 The library just eases sowhing them.
-To instance a new text use the *addInfoText* method the user has:
+To instance a new text use the *addInfoText* user method:

     UIUser.addInfoText(position = (160, 35),
                        text = "Chimp says: 'Please do not!'",